cynthia/yael/doc/tutorial/tuto_imgindexing.rst

 .. image:: search_results_matlab.png

-It is also possible to save an inverted file, in order to load it later.
+It is possible to save an inverted file.
 The following piece of code saves and cleans the inverted file structure, then re-load it.

 .. code-block:: matlab